-Often times roads that are slow going and difficult to traverse don’t even have a single boulder or giant mud hole in them.
-What should have taken an hour is easily stretched out to multiples of that.
-All that is needed is a road cut through a nice forest and a plant-lover in the car.
+by Chuck Nishihira A stretch of road that should have taken an hour to drive is easily stretched out to multiples of that with a plant-lover in the car.
 To make it worse we had 2 plant-lovers in the car, each with a view of the opposite sides of the road.
 The happy conversations of […]